goodguyry/AriaComponents/src/Tablist/README.md

 ### AutomaticActivation

-Automatically activate tabpanels as their tab is selected
+Automatically activate the associated tabpanel when its tab is selected

 ### ManageTabIndex